 Here’s an example to see how easy it is to calculate the DTI ratio

 Perhaps your DTI ratio exceeds the 40 percent mark, so how do you improve your credit score and lower your DTI?
 There are several ways to lower your DTI.
 One of the more obvious solutions is to increase your income, but because not everyone is in the position to do so, there are easier ways to do this.
 Contributing more to paying a debt can help lower your debt overall.
-With this being said, you should also abstain from taking on more debt, and avoid making large investments for the time being.
+With this in mind, avoid taking on more debt and refrain from making large investments for now.

 WAYS TO IMPROVE YOUR CREDIT CAPACITY